ardhynugroho/nginx-nap/docs/source/deploy-local-registry.rst

       - port: 5000
         targetPort: 5000

-Deployment script
+Deployment Script
 ----

 Steps executed by this script:

-1. Generate TLS certificate and *htpasswd* file
+#.
+Generate TLS certificate and *htpasswd* file

 #.
 Create secrets for *tls, generic* and *docker-registry*